 Does your bike need fixing?
 To support University staff, faculty, and student bicyclists, Transportation Services recently installed four Dero Bike Fixit stations around campus.
 There are also bicycle racks located throughout campus.
 Check out this page for more Derozap information.

-Zagster is a new bicycle sharing program where those registered can have access to a bicycle for a designated period of time at a low cost.
+Zagster is a new bicycle sharing program where those registered can have access to a bicycle for $2 per hour with the first 2 hours of each trip free.
 This efficient and sustainable strategy allows Santa Clara University affiliates to have the ease and convenience of a bicycle when they need one without the hassles of maintenance.
 Zagster bike stations are located at O'Connor Hall, in front of Benson Memorial (across the library), and at Sanfilippo Residence Hall.
 To register for the program, click here!